 - Milk: For richest tasting cupcakes, I recommend whole milk or buttermilk.

-- Frosting: Instead of chocolate buttercream, try my dark chocolate frosting, coconut frosting, vanilla frosting, Nutella frosting, peanut butter frosting, or chocolate peanut butter swirl frosting.
+- Frosting: Instead of chocolate buttercream, try my dark chocolate frosting, coconut frosting, vanilla frosting, Nutella frosting, peanut butter frosting, chocolate peanut butter swirl frosting, Swiss meringue buttercream, or whipped frosting.

 - Cake: Here is my yellow sheet cake recipe and my layered yellow cake recipe.